SebastianCarroll/sebastiancarroll.github.io/_drafts/learning-spark.md

 and much more

 ## Partitioning
-PairRDD with be partitioned by hashing of the key
-Can give a custom partitioner if don't want the default
+When using PairRDD they will be partitioned by hashing of the key but can give a custom partitioner if don't want the default.
+Would imagine that the custom partitioner could access more than the key if required but not sure.
+Use partitionBy(new HashPartitioner(100)) to explicitly break the RDD out to 100 partitions (and therefore tasks).
+Would ideally like at least as many partitions as executors otherwise there will be executors that go idle (Too many however and overhead will be large).
+Joining actions usually benefit most from effective partitioning however the algorithms for shuffling are pretty good so if not repeating multiple times, the benefit may not be that great.

 # On the Cluster
 Submitting